Mountain gorilla eyes

 Gondwana Featured in LA Times

-Rwanda Gorilla Trek by Gondwana Ecotours is Featured in LA Times
+Rwanda Gorilla Trek by Gondwana Ecotours Featured in LA Times

 Mountain Gorilla Trekking Rwanda Mountain Gorilla in Rwanda Chowing Down